 - you need to apply if you are an EU citizen or a non-EU family member of an EU citizen, this includes those with a UK permanent residence document.
 You do not need to apply if you have indefinite leave to remain or enter, or you are an Irish citizen, but you can if you want to.

-- you need to be a resident in the UK by 31 December 2020 (in the event of a no-deal, this will be the date the UK leaves the EU).
+- you need to be a resident in the UK by 31st December 2020.
 If you have been a resident in the UK for five continuous years or more you will be eligible for settled status.
 If you have been a resident for less than five continuous years you will be eligible for pre-settled status

 - you must not be a serious or persistent criminal, a threat to national security, or have a deportation order, exclusion order or exclusion decision against you

 Irish citizens do not need to apply to the scheme to protect their rights in the UK, though they are able to do so if they want to.
-Non-Irish, non-British family members of Irish citizens will need to apply to the EU Settlement Scheme if they want to remain in the UK after 31 December 2020.
-In the event of a no deal, this date will be 29 March 2022.
+Non-Irish, non-British family members of Irish citizens will need to apply to the EU Settlement Scheme if they want to remain in the UK after 31st December 2020.

 The EU Settlement Scheme applies to EEA and Swiss citizens: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.